US agency: Faulty blowout preventer contributed to deadly BP spill

 A blowout preventer is a multi-ton stack of valves and pipes that sits atop deepwater wells to stop oil and gas from gushing upward in an accident.

-The issues underscore existing and undetected design limits in the blowout preventer, the CSB said.
+The issues underscore existing and undetected BOP design limits, the CSB said.

 In addition, the board said that while regulators began requiring operators to do hazard analyses for all offshore structures post-Macondo, the rule doesn’t require a risk reduction target or documented rationale of hazard control.

-That means companies can still comply with the rule even if they do a weak analysis that does not identify the operating condition of critical safety equipment such as a blowout preventer, the board said.
+That means companies can do a weak analysis that doesn’t identify the operating condition of critical safety equipment - like a BOP - and still comply with the rule, the board said.

-In 2011, Cameron International Corp, the maker of the blowout preventer, agreed to a $250 million settlement with BP to help pay for costs associated with the spill.

-Reporting By Kristen Hays; Editing by Terry Wade, Cynthia Osterman and David Gregorio
+In 2011, the maker of the BOP, Cameron International Corp , agreed to a $250 million settlement with BP to help pay for costs associated with the spill.
+(Reporting By Kristen Hays; Editing by Terry Wade and Cynthia Osterman)